etrigo1/RET-FS25-Real-Engine-Temperature/README.md

 ---

-## 🖥️ The Interface (Dynamic HUD)
+## 🖥️ The Interface (Adaptive HUD)
-The Mod injects smooth and useful text into the corner of the screen for visual monitoring (only when the engine is running):
+The Mod injects smooth and useful text into the corner of the screen for visual monitoring (only when the engine is running).
+The HUD adapts automatically to the vehicle profile:
 - **Safe Max RPM:** Shows if you can push the throttle.
 Turns Red if you're hurting it!
 - **HP and Adjustments:** The native horsepower recognized to generate heat (with active readings if you do Chiptuning at the Workshop!).
 - **Load / Average Load:** The constant balance of your effort (current % and the Average of the last minute of work).
 - **Valve:** Observe the exact percentage at which water transitions to the cooling panels.
+- **Fan *(Car only)*:** Shows the electric fan status — `Fan: OFF` (blue) when temperature is below 95ºC, `Fan: ON (70%)` (green) when the fan is actively cooling.
 - **Dirt %:** Total radiator dirt level and the active cooling penalty it is applying.
+- **No-RET vehicles:** Only the title bar is shown in grey, indicating the vehicle is excluded from simulation.

 Additionally, RET hijacks the Native Warnings system (Farming Simulator's flashing screen banner) alerting you when forcing work on a cold engine or at the limit of Overheating.
 Battery overheat warnings are also fully localized in your game language.